libellux/Libellux-Up-and-Running/docs/psad/README.md

 :::
 ::::

-Once enabled logging we also need to alter our UFW rules.
+Once logging been enabled you'll also need to alter the UFW rules.
 Edit both configuration files (before.rules and before6.rules) and add the following before the COMMIT line.

 :::: code-group
 ::: code-group-item Ubuntu